tychart/BYU-CS-224-Projects/myxxd/myxxd.md

   * Exact match with `xxd -b` on all input files (10 points)
   * Style (20 points)

+# Length Guidelines

+To give you a rough idea of how much code you will need to write for each of the functions, we provide the following guidelines.
+These are provided only to help you tell when you are going down the wrong path so you can stop and start over.
+If you feel that you need more lines than these ranges to complete a portion of the project, this is a sign that you might be misunderstanding a portion of the project assignment or the principles we have covered in class that you should be using in your solution.
+If this is the case for you, please stop and reach out to a TA for guidance to help you get back on the right track.

+  * `void printDataAsHex(unsigned char* data, size_t size)` : roughly 10-15 lines of code
+  * `void printDataAsChars(unsigned char* data, size_t size)`: roughly 7-12 lines of code
+  * `void readAndPrintInputAsBits(FILE* input)`: roughly 35-50 lines of code (you might want to add additional function(s), which are included in this rough estimate)

 # Getting the Starter Code

 Copying [myxxd.c](myxxd.c) in the browser or downloading the code in the browser is one way to get the code, but if the work is being done remotely with `ssh`, then the file is on the wrong machine.
 The `scp` tool can copy the file to the remote machine, but there is an easier solutions using `git`.